avignal1/Project2/README.md

 ### Data Observations

 The following are some interesting observations that can only be explained by Spotify's secret algorithm for popularity scores.

 - Some songs that have well-known artists but a lesser play count still seem to receive higher popularity scores.
-Ex: Wabash Cannonball by Johnny Cash - play count 521,601
+Ex: Wabash Cannonball by Johnny Cash - play count 521,601.
+Other songs with popularity score 40 had 1.6-2.4M plays

 - Holiday Music has a much greater # of plays than other songs with the same popularity score.
 Ex: Let it Snow!
 Let it Snow!
-Let it Snow!
+Let it Snow! had 306M plays while others with the same popularity score of 50 had around 6-11M plays

 - Multiple songs with the same title (cover music, featuring other artists.)
 This was most prevalent with classical music and seasonal or holiday music

 - Multiples of the same songs repeated in different albums/collections - many have different play counts

 ### Predictions